Random node reinforcement and $K$-core structure of complex networks: Result: A percolation analysis

-Results are shown in Fig.\ref{fig:nore_er}.
+Results of $K$-core sizes are shown in Fig.\ref{fig:er}.
 We can see that theoretical and simulation results agree very well.
+The general effect of reinforced nodes on $K$-core formation is that, they act as seeds of disconnected functioning clusters.
+Only when the mean degree $c$ of an original graph and a reinforcement fraction $q$ are large enough, those disconnected components can merge into a macroscopic one.
 There are three points in the general picture of these results we would emphasize.
-The first point is shown in the first and third rows in Fig.\ref{fig:nore_er}.
-We show that, with a nontrivial $q$ a significant difference between $n$ and $n_{g}$ exists when an effective mean degree $c$ is relatively small, while in the original $K$-core percolation on ER random graphs, there is only an indiscernible difference between them.
-The second point is shown in the second and fourth rows in Fig.\ref{fig:nore_er}.
-We show that a nontrivial $q$ pushes up $n_{g}$ most significantly around transition points, and moves the birth point of a $K$-core, no matter in a continuous or hybrid transition, to a smaller control parameter.
+The first point is shown in the first and third rows in Fig.\ref{fig:er}.
+We show that, with a nontrivial $q$ a significant difference between $n$ and $n_{\rm g}$ exists when a mean degree $c$ is relatively small, while in the original $K$-core percolation on ER random graphs, there is only an indiscernible difference between them.
+The second point is shown in the second and fourth rows in Fig.\ref{fig:er}.
+We show that $q$ pushes up $n_{\rm g}$ especially significantly around transition points, and moves the birth point of a $K$-core to a smaller $p$ or $c$.
 The third point is specifically for those hybrid transitions in the cases of $K \geqslant 3$.
-A detailed analysis shows that with an increasing $q$ from zero, $n_{g}$ consecutively shows a hybrid transition, a two-stage process in which a new continuous one precedes a hybrid one, and finally a fully continuous one.
+A detailed analysis shows that with an increasing $q$ from zero, $n_{\rm g}$ consecutively shows a hybrid transition, a two-stage process in which a new continuous one precedes a hybrid one, and finally a fully continuous one.
 Correspondingly, we denote two critical values for $q$: $q_{t}$ as the $q$ at which a new continuous transition first sets in, and $q_{c}$ as the $q$ at which a hybrid transition recedes into a continuous one.
-This scenario of smoothing an abrupt transition into a continuous one by tuning a control parameter also shows in other percolation problems, such as interdependent networks with variable coupling strengths \cite{Parshani.Buldyrev.Havlin-PRL-2010}, single networks with both dependency and connectivity links \cite{Parshani.etal-PNAS-2011}, introducing reinforced nodes into multilayer networks \cite{Yuan.Hu.Stanley.Havlin-PNAS-2017} or single networks with group dependency \cite{Xie.etal-Chaos-2019}, and a percolation model with interactions among next-nearest neighbors on single networks with both unidirectional and undirected links \cite{Xie.etal-PNAS-2022}.
+This scenario of smoothing an abrupt transition into a continuous one by tuning a control parameter also shows in other percolation problems, such as introducing reinforced nodes into multilayer networks \cite{Yuan.Hu.Stanley.Havlin-PNAS-2017} or single networks with group dependency \cite{Xie.etal-Chaos-2019}, a percolation model with interactions among next-nearest neighbors on single networks with both unidirectional and undirected links \cite{Xie.etal-PNAS-2022}, interdependent networks with variable coupling strengths \cite{Parshani.Buldyrev.Havlin-PRL-2010}, single networks with both dependency and connectivity links \cite{Parshani.etal-PNAS-2011}, and weak percolation on multiplex networks with overlapping edges \cite{Baxter.etal-CSF-2022}.
+An intuitive explanation for this scenario is that, all these models are driven by two competing adversary forces with different transition patterns.
+For example, in our model, the two forces are the $K$-core pruning process which leads to a shrinkage of functioning components, and the node reinforcement which connects separate functioning components to form a larger one.
+The former behaves in a discontinuous way with $K \geqslant 3$ on uncorrelated random graphs, yet the latter works in a continuous manner when it follows a random scheme.
+By tuning a relative strength parameter between two driving forces, as the reinforcement fraction $q$ in our model, a smooth crossover between hybrid and continuous transitions underlying the two forces can be realized.